 [the pilot looks at his co-pilot, who glares back at him, then looks back at Esperanza, who is glaring with agreement]

 Pilot (Foreign Military One): Roger, Dulles.
 Proceeding to Runway 1-5.

-- Does This Remind You of Anything?: The way Windsor Flight 114 crash lands and explodes in a fireball with debris scattering everywhere as it careens down the runway looks a lot like such crash-landings as United Airlines Flight 232 and the KLM plane destroyed in the Tenerife runway collision of 1977.
+Does This Remind You of Anything?: The way Windsor Airlines Flight 114 crash lands and explodes in a fireball with debris scattering everywhere as it careens down the runway looks eerily similar to the crash of United Airlines Flight 232 in Sioux City just a year before the film was released.

-- Gangsta Style: During the Skywalk shootout, you can see that Mulkey holds his submachine gun sideways when shooting the third and fourth SWAT officers, to minimize recoil.
+Gangsta Style: During the Skywalk shootout, you can see that Mulkey holds his submachine gun sideways in order to gain control and minimize recoil.